Hacker0x01/pingpong/README.md

 - It's allowed to [gandalf](#vocabulary) another player.
 This often happens during [Tinus Time](#tinus-half-time) or when a player is deliberately trying to sabotage the other.
 - The blocked player has to shout "gandalf" and make an effort to still try to hit back the ball.
 - A "gandalf" only counts when the bat of the player touches the other player.
-- When a player's bat touches another player to deliberatly get a "gandalf" is a valid play, this is called "the insurance".
+- When a player's bat touches another player to deliberately get a "gandalf" is a valid play, this is called "the insurance".
 - When a player tries to touch another player with its bat to try to get a "gandalf" but fails it's called "reaching".
 It's not a valid gandalf.

 ### Table Touch